Traditional or tarted up? No matter how you like it, there's a perfect pineapple tart in Singapore for you.

 Ding Bakery, available online

-This new artisanal bakery has rolled out four pineapple tart creations for Chinese New Year.
+This artisanal bakery has rolled out new pineapple tart creations for Chinese New Year.
 Ring in the festive season with the original that’s melt-in-the-mouth, tangy and sweet.
-Alternatively, try the osmanthus or hojicha versions.
+Alternatively, try the osmanthus version for a unique flavour experience.
 Feeling adventurous?
-Go for the mixed herbs rendition which consists of basil, fennel, oregano and thyme in the tart base.
+Remember to pick up some bobo chacha or almond hazelnut cookies to add to your snack table!
+We’re eyeing the German cookies made with grade A Uji matcha.

 La Levain, available online

 Nicknamed “golf balls”, the pineapple tarts from Le Cafe are round, large and oh-so-tasty.
-The crust may be a little thin, but the store makes up for it by being super generous with the pineapple jam filling.
+The crust may be a little thin, but not to worry.
+The store makes up for it by being super generous with the pineapple jam filling.

 Le Cafe Confectionery & Pastry, multiple locations including Mackenzie Road and Cambridge Road

 Serving handcrafted Teochew baked goods since 1943, this well-known confectionery also dishes out delectable pineapple pastries as part of its colourful CNY festive offerings.
-If you’re a fan of local flavours, don’t miss out on the mini pineapple pastry with gula melaka-infused pineapple filling.
+A fan of local flavours?
+Then don’t miss out on the pineapple pastry with gula melaka-infused pineapple filling.

 Thye Moh Chan, multiple locations including Chinatown Point and Paragon

 If you’re working near the Tanjong Pagar area, here’s another place to get your CNY goodies.
-These traditional pineapple tarts are sold in tubs or box sets, with a crisp biscuit base and handmade filling and sans colourings and preservatives.
+These traditional pineapple tarts are sold by the tub!
+Expect a crisp biscuit base and handmade filling, sans colourings and preservatives.

 Joyus Pastries, multiple locations including Tanjong Pagar XChange and Ang Mo Kio